solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

           : [
               {
                 memcmp: {
-                  offset: 6, // Compare starting from the 7th byte
+                  offset: 6, // Skip the first 6 bytes of metadata as they contain irrelevant metadata, starting comparison at the 7th byte where the searchable content begins.
-                  bytes: bs58.encode(Buffer.from(search)),
+                  bytes: bs58.encode(Buffer.from(search)), // Convert the search string to Base58 for comparison with the on-chain data.
                 },
               },
             ],